 \section{Simulation setup}

-To estimate the performance of a realistic hybrid detector consisting of air-Cherenkov telescopes and the ground array made of water-Cherenkov detectors (WCDs), we prepared a three-step set of detailed Monte Carlo (MC) simulations.
-The development of air showers and the consequent production of Cherenkov light was calculated in \texttt{CORSIKA\,v7.7402}~\citep{1998cmcc.book.....H}.
-We employed \texttt{UrQMD}~\citep{urqmd2} as the low-energy (<80 GeV) interaction model and \texttt{QGSJet\,II-04}~\citep{qgs} was used for interactions at higher energies.
-Subsequently, the response of the SST-1M telescopes was simulated in \texttt{sim\_telarray\,v2021-12-25}~\citep{BERNLOHR2008149}, also taking into account the light attenuation in the atmosphere.
+In order to evaluate the benefit of the addition of an array of water-Cherenkov detectors (WCDs) to IACTs, we prepared a three-step set of detailed Monte Carlo (MC) simulation.

+In the first step, the development of air showers and the consequent production of Cherenkov light is simulated with the \texttt{CORSIKA\,v7.7402}~\citep{1998cmcc.book.....H} framework.
+We employed the hadronic interaction model \texttt{UrQMD}~\citep{urqmd2} for low energies (<80\,GeV) and \texttt{QGSJet\,II-04}~\citep{qgs} was used for interactions at higher energies.
+In the second step, the response of the SST-1M telescopes was simulated with \texttt{sim\_telarray\,v2021-12-25} \citep{BERNLOHR2008149}, also taking into account the light attenuation in the atmosphere.
 In the third step, the WCD signals were evaluated using the simplified framework adopted from Ref.~\citep{Conceicao:2022lkc_LCm}.
-Within the framework, cylindrical WCDs are placed on a regular grid and the signal from through-going particles is calculated from a parametrized model of the detectors, taking into account fluctuations of the signal.
+Within this framework, cylindrical WCDs are placed on a regular grid and the signal from through-going particles is calculated from a GEANT4-based parameterization of the response of individual WCDs, taking into account fluctuations of the signal.

-The particle-detector array consisted of 9997 WCDs, each covering 12.6\,m$^2$ and equipped with 3 photomultiplier tubes, spread over a total area of approximately 1\,km$^2$ in a uniform triangular grid, implying a fill factor (FF) of 12.5\%.
-This very large number of WCDs and large FF were deliberately chosen to minimize border effects and potential reconstruction artifacts, while an optimized array size and possibly a gradient in FF will be used in reality to balance cost and performance across the full energy range.
-However, such considerations are beyond the scope of the present paper.
-Motivated by the future SWGO site~\citep{SWGO:2025taj}, we set the simulated altitude to 4700\,m and adjusted the atmospheric density profile, together with the geomagnetic field, to the Pampa la Bola site located in the Atacama Astronomical Park, Chile.

-Two identical SST-1M telescopes were placed symmetrically around the center of the particle-detector array, 110\,m apart in the North-South direction.
-Following the detailed study of the SST-1M response in Ref.~\citep{Alispach:2025mbz}, night-sky background simulations with a photon rate of 72\,MHz were performed.
-This value corresponds to the response of real silicon photomultipliers under low night-sky brightness expected at the high-altitude site.
-The atmosphere transmissivity set in \texttt{sim\_telarray} was calculated using MODTRAN~\citep{modtran} for Pampa la Bola.
-Showers with a zenith angle of 20\textdegree, coming from the North, were simulated to benchmark low zenith angle observations.